MohitGoel92/Predicting-Customer-Purchases/README.md

 <img src = 'Screen13.png' width='700'>

-The predictive boundary or line seperating the two classes is drawn equidistant between the two extreme vectors (points),
+The predictive boundary (or straight line) seperating the two classes is drawn equidistant between the two extreme vectors (points); we refer to them as "Support Vectors".
+We call this line the "Maximum Margin Hyperplane".
+The margin must be maximised in order for the resulting line to be the SVC.
+They're called vectors as, in the higher dimensions they will be referred to as vectors and not points.
+The two parallel margin hyperplanes are referred to as the "Positive Hyperplane" and "Negative Hyperplane", the order does not matter.

 <img src = 'Screen10.png' width='700'>